 Second, you want to be pinning new things so that you become a bit of a taste-maker.
 People like to follow pinners who share fresh and new things with them.
 Be the person adding new content, not just the one re-pinning old content.

 Third, you want to be building your brand – and by pinning new things that align with your brand, you’ll be doing just that.
 Use the boards you created in the previous step as a guide to help you search for new content to pin.

 Make it easy for people to find and follow you on Pinterest.

 Put links on your blog/site.
 Share pins on other social sites (like facebook and instagram) and link back to your pinterest account/boards.
 Obviously, if you’re sharing other people’s images elsewhere, you need to credit them/tell people where to find the original image so they can follow up if they want to.

 Entice people with what you’re sharing over on pinterest, and hopefully they’ll pop over and follow you to see more.

 Once you have a pinterest account and a decent amount of boards set up, my top advice really is to be consistent.

 Of course, this goes for all social media, but you have to decide what works for you, and how much time you have to spend on pinterest each day.
 I hope this post showed you that it doesn’t have to be complicated, or take up a lot of time.
 It can be quick, easy, and, of course, it’s bloody good fun, too!

 Not sure what Pinterest is all about, or how to get started?
-Check out our Create & Thrive Guide to Getting Started with Social Media for a practical guide to getting started marketing your creative biz with Pinterest, Instagram, Facebook and Twitter.
+Check out our Create & Thrive Guide to Getting Started with Social Media (This site/resource is no longer available) for a practical guide to getting started marketing your creative biz with Pinterest, Instagram, Facebook and Twitter.